"Every human is an artist. And this is the main art that we have: the creation of our story". - Don Miguel Ruiz

 - Protein-bound Polysaccharide Activates Dendritic Cells and Enhances OVA-specific T cell Responses as Vaccine Adjuvant

-Originally a Seattle native, Dr. Strobe been in the Bay Area for the last 2+ years.
-In her free time, she loves exploring all that northern California provides: trails, parks, eateries, museums and cultural events.
-She enjoys spending time with family; especially lego building, dancing, being silly, cooking and crafting with her 5-year old daughter; snuggles and walks with her sweet geriatric dog “Chi Chi” and chatting and re-watching 80’s and 90’s movies/sitcoms with her grandma.
+Originally a Seattle native, Dr. Strobe has been in the Bay Area for the last 2+ years.
+In her free time, she loves exploring all that northern California provides: trails, beaches, parks, eateries, museums and cultural events.
+She enjoys spending time with family; especially lego building, dancing, being silly, cooking and crafting with her 5-year old daughter; snuggles and walks with her sweet geriatric dog “Chi Chi” and re-watching 80’s and 90’s movies/sitcoms with her grandma.